 Liquid plasticine: controlled deformation and recovery of droplets with interfacial nanoparticle jamming

 Xiaoguang Li, Yahui Xue, Pengyu Lv, Hao Lin, Feng Du, Yueyun Hu, Jun Shen, and Huiling Duan

 Dr. Morgan M. Stanton is currently a postdoctoral researcher at the Max Planck Institute for Intelligent Systems in Stuttgart, Germany.
 She completed her Ph.D. in Chemistry from Worcester Polytechnic Institute in 2014.
 Read more about Morgan’s research publications here

 or you can follow her on Twitter @morg368

-Follow the latest journal news on Twitter @softmatter or go to our Facebook page.
+Follow the latest Soft Matter publications and updates on Twitter @softmatter or on Facebook.